adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 21/7/20

+* Recorded my paper's video for presentation at KDD '20.
+Covid normal!

 ## 20/7/20

 * Tried Plotly with Django for the first time.